-When kids misbehave, it might seem tempting to enforce good behavior through threats, harsh punishments, and other forms of psychological control.
-But research suggests these tactics don't result in long-term behavioral improvements.
+When kids have really difficult behavior problems, it might seem that the only remedy is severe disciple — to control children through threats, harsh punishments, or shaming.
+But research suggests these tactics don’t result in long-term behavioral improvements.

 Studies of American adolescents have reported that teens with authoritarian parents were the least likely to feel socially accepted by their peers.
 They were also rated as less self-reliant (Lamborn et al 1991; Steinberg et al 1992; Steinberg et al 1994).

-When researchers questioned 231 young adolescents about their cultural values and experiences with peers, they found that kids from authoritarian homes were more likely to have experienced bullying -- both as victims and perpetrators (Georgiou et al 2013).
+In Cyprus, authoritarian parenting has been linked with bullying.
+When researchers questioned 231 young adolescents about their cultural values and experiences with peers, they found that kids from authoritarian homes were more likely to have experienced bullying — both as victims and perpetrators (Georgiou et al 2013).

 In a study of Turkish high school students, kids from authoritarian families were rated as less resourceful than kids from authoritarian or permissive parents (Turkel and Tzer 2008).